Updated November 17, 2020

 It’s here.
 The dreaded day of ticket price increases at Walt Disney World.
-As rumors swirled for the past two weeks guests started purchasing up tickets for 2020 at 2019 pricing.
-Now that the price increase has happened it’s still possible to get them at old pricing but for a limited-time only.
+Prior to February 11, guests hurried to purchase Disney World tickets for 2020 at 2019 pricing.
+Although the price increase has now taken effect, it’s still possible to get Disney World tickets at old pricing but for a limited time only.
 If you’re planning to visit the parks in 2020 now is the time to buy!

+Some ticket pricing in 2020 was raised by a small amount, such as the 3-Day Base Ticket which increased by about $8.
+Some tickets increased significantly in price, such as the 10-Day Park Hopper Plus, which increased about $65.
 The 7-Day Park Hopper went up about $45.
-So guests can plan on paying anywhere between about $8 to $65 more than 2019 pricing.
-Like I mentioned above though, you can still get old ticket pricing here for a limited-time.
+Overall, guests can plan on paying anywhere between $8 to $65 more than 2019 pricing.
+Luckily, you can still get old ticket pricing here using the Park Saver’s affiliate, Undercover Tourist.

-Along with all their tickets being updated to new pricing, Walt Disney World added a brand new ticket option that combines the Base Ticket with Water Parks and Sports.
-Guests can now visit one park per day and have the option to visit a water park or sport event with their ticket.
+Along with updated Disney ticket pricing, Walt Disney World added a brand new ticket option that combines the Base Ticket with Water Parks and Sports.
+Guests can now visit one park per day and have the option to visit a Disney water park or sport event with their ticket.
 This new option costs about $70 plus tax.

 Dean has been writing and blogging for over 10 years.
 He specializes in Disney theme park news including updates, openings, special events and general advice for travelers.
 He doesn’t shy away from the good, the bad and the ugly.
 His previous work includes being a Cast Member at Disneyland and working as a travel agent.